russellmcdonell/pySFeel/README.md

 - retVal will be True
 - The dictonary 'status' will have the key 'errors' if you have errors in your sfeelText.
 - status['errors'] is a list of strings.
 It may help in diagnosing your S-FEEL syntax errors.

+Documentation:
+More details can be found at [readthedocs](https://pysfeel.readthedocs.io/en/latest/)